Types of Appointments

 The majority of our surgeries are run on an appointment system.
-Please ring 01244 564319 or book online via patient access to arrange a routine appointment.
+Please ring 01244 564319 or book online via Patient Online Access to arrange a routine appointment.

-If you require an interpreter to attend your consultation please let the surgery know in advance and we will be able to book one for you.
+If you require an interpreter for your consultation please let the surgery know in advance and we will be able to book one for you.

-Due to the nature of General Practice, our GP and Nurse surgeries do not always run to time.
-If you have to wait more than 30 minutes beyond your appointment time, please inform our reception staff and we will do our very best to find an you alternative.
+Due to the nature of General Practice, our GP and Nurse surgeries do not always run on time.

 You can help us by: